6165-MSET-CuttleFish/Gripper-Kwawu/README.txt

 This project aims to seamlessly join the Kwawu arm to the Gripper Thumb Device.
 It also contains our thumb silicon coating grip improvements (WIP).

-Tutorials and instructions coming soon.
+Updated tutorials and instructions coming soon.